-For some cultures, trust in business is about talking about the project, improvements, numbers, organize a tight schedule as feeling time have to be respected.
+For some cultures, trust in business is about talking about the project, improvements, numbers, and organizing a tight schedule as feeling time has to be respected.

 This is what Erin Meyer called trust from the head.

-For some other cultures, the way to do business is not about projects, numbers and time efficiency but rather about relationship.
-Taking the time, energy and effort to build a personal connection with people.
+For some other cultures, the way to do business is not about projects, numbers, and time efficiency but rather about relationships.
+Taking the time, energy, and effort to build a personal connection with people.

 This is what Erin Meyer called trust from the heart.

-So when you work with a distributed team, as a leader, it is crucial to know how your team members build trust toward one another, toward you and for you to know how you build trust.
-This is an essential component on building a team and thriving toward achieving what agilists called “a high performing team.”
+So when you work with a distributed team, as a leader, it is crucial to know how your team members build trust toward one another, toward you, and for you to know how you build trust.
+This is an essential component of building a team and thriving toward achieving what agilists called “a high-performing team.”

-Not a whole lot when you are on a pilot project, with strong deadlines, reduced budget, a need to prove the project’s idea and the necessity of building trust inside the team.
+Not a whole lot when you are on a pilot project, with strong deadlines, a reduced budget, a need to prove the project’s idea, and the necessity of building trust inside the team.